2020 Nova Scotia attacks: Perpetrator

+Gabriel Wortman was born to parents Paul and Evelyn Wortman.
+Gabriel's uncle, Alan Wortman, told the RCMP that Paul had experienced violence as a child, that the killer’s paternal grandfather (Stanley Wortman) was violent toward his three eldest sons and their mother.
+Alan Wortman told the RCMP that at one point Paul Wortman beat their father up.

 After the attacks, the decorative signs on Wortman's denture clinic on Portland Street in Dartmouth, portraying a large smile and a set of dentures, were the subject of complaints from the public.
 In response, Halifax Regional Police removed the signs on April 22.
 The building was demolished in January 2022.

 Past charges and litigation

 Wortman had previously pleaded guilty to assault in 2002 and was sentenced to nine months of probation, in which he was prohibited from possessing weapons and ordered to undergo anger management counselling.

-Wortman was also involved in two civil lawsuits regarding property disputes according to interviews and public records.
+Wortman was also involved in two civil lawsuits regarding property disputes, according to interviews and public records.
 In 2004, he offered to help a friend who had financial difficulties and was about to lose his house.
 Wortman then discreetly took ownership of the house, evicted the man, and sold the property.
 In 2015, Wortman's uncle lent him a house that he purchased in Portapique while selling his Edmonton condominium.
 Wortman refused to release the property back to him, claiming he was owed money, until the uncle eventually sold it; one of the buyers later became a victim in the killings.